dave/blast/README.md

 Blast
 =====

 * Blast makes API requests at a fixed rate, based on input data from a CSV file.
-* Upon restarting, successful items from previous runs are skipped.
 * The number of concurrent workers is configurable.
 * The rate may be changed interactively during execution.
 * Blast is protocol agnostic, and adding a new worker type is trivial.
+* With the `resume` option, successful items from previous runs are skipped.

 Installation
 ============